Peace of mind is an elusive state.

 The World’s Happiness Index lists six key factors that come into play when measuring ‘happiness’ levels (a subjective term, of course):

 - social support,

 - perceptions of corruption

-All six factors were scored relative to a hypothetical country called “Dystopia,” populated with the world’s lowest incomes, life expectancy, etc.
+All six factors were scored relative to a hypothetical country called “Dystopia,” populated with the world’s lowest incomes, life expectancy, and so forth.

-The easiest point to be made here, perhaps, is that security and social support are more important than we might think, at first, and that we should never take these luxuries for granted.
+Perhaps the easiest point to make here is that security and social support are more important than we might think and that we should never take these luxuries for granted.